freqtrade/freqtrade/docs/hyperopt.md

 * `min_date`: Start date of the hyperopting TimeFrame
 * `min_date`: End date of the hyperopting TimeFrame

 This function needs to return a floating point number (`float`).
-The smaller that number, the better is the result.
-The parameters and balancing for this are up to you.
+Smaller numbers will be interpreted as better results.
+The parameters and balancing for this is up to you.

 !!!
 Note
     This function is called once per iteration - so please make sure to have this as optimized as possible to not slow hyperopt down unnecessarily.